Contact

 Modelling steps and input data

 The modelling steps and provided input data should enable an informed reader to reproduce a qualitatively similar model.
 In the minimal case a single modelling step is provided with a reference to the used software, the provided input and a description of manual interventions compared to the default modelling process of the used software.
-In mmCIF this is stored using the ma_protocol_step category which contains a details item for free text descriptions and which can be connected to ma_data_group for description of input data and to ma_software_group for the used software.
+In ModelCIF this is stored using the ma_protocol_step category which contains a details item for free text descriptions and which can be connected to ma_data_group for description of input data and to ma_software_group for the used software.

 Model quality estimates